Sunday, 29 August 2021

 The guitar shop owner Arnold Pash (Arnie to his friends) was a lovely man who also ran an antique store around the corner in Portobello Road.
 During the week he would drive his stately Rover P5B to country auction sales all over the South East buying antique silver, bric-a-brac and various items for the shop.
 On occasion he’d even come back with high quality American guitars, some of which I bought from him.
 I can’t remember them all, but in the mid-70s Arnie sold me a beautiful 1963 Gibson J200 (the Elvis model) and a 1964 Epiphone Texan, like the one Paul McCartney famously plays.
 45 years later I still have the Epiphone and not a day goes by when I don’t regret selling the Gibson J200.

-Groovin’ With Mr. Lawrence and Mr. Preston
+Groovin’ With Mr. Laurence and Mr. Preston

 Ladbroke Grove is divided into three distinct sections.
 It begins at Holland Park Avenue in the south and travels all the way to Harrow Road and Kensal Green in the north, a distance of around two miles.
 At the Holland Park end you’ll find embassies and magnificent multi-million-pound heritage listed houses owned by foreign investors and celebs such as John Cleese and Jimmy Page, where no normal person could ever afford to live.
 Further along towards the tube station lies the real heart of Ladbroke Grove where the street becomes a little run-down, but noticeably more funky, multi-cultural (it’s where the annual Carnival happens) and generally far more interesting.
 Then, at the northern Harrow Road end where it crosses the Grand Union Canal it loses some of its character and you could be in almost any north London suburb.